git-pull/tao-of-tmux/manuscript/05-session.md

 ## Switching sessions within tmux

-I've seen some people acquire a habit of detaching their tmux client and trying to reattach via `tmux att -t session_name`.
+Some acquire the habit of detaching their tmux client and reattaching via `tmux att -t session_name`.
 Thankfully, you have the ability to switch to session from within tmux!

 ### Keystroke